 BIEA requires that all students must be in teams of between 3 and 5 individuals.
-Each school must be registered by a responsible adult (e.g. teacher).
+Each school must be registered by a responsible adult (e.g. teacher, except for the 18-21 age group).
 Schools may enter more than one team per age category: 9-11 years old, 12-14 years old, 15-17 years old and 18-21 years old.

 International Competition - Teams qualifying for the finals will be announced on 22nd April 2020, marking the start of the International Competition rounds.

 Innovation and design: Using a budget from BIEA, competitors will modify and innovate a final proof of concept based on their design outlined in the report.
 Teams are required to video their innovation according to requirements provided by BIEA.
 Oral presentation: Competitors will video a presentation about the progress of their project.

 The finalist teams must submit the two videos according to the instructions provided by BIEA by 3rd June 2020.

 Mission execution: Competitors will tackle an exciting obstacle course related to their project.
 Evaluation: Competitors will deliver an evaluation about their project successes and challenges.
 They will also need to answer the questions raised by the judges.
 Work display: Competitors will display their project to judges and peers.

 Now to 15th Jan 2020 - Pre-Registration opens